Engelberg/ubergraph/README.md

 Ubergraph lists loom as a dependency, so when you add ubergraph to your project, leiningen will also download loom.
 This means all of loom's namespaces are also available to you in your program.
 Loom is currently organized in a way that its protocols are split across several different namespaces.
 As a convenience, ubergraph.core provides access to all of loom's protocol functions through its own namespace.

 For example, rather than calling `loom.graph/out-edges` and `loom.attr/add-attr`, you can just call `uber/out-edges` and `uber/add-attr`.

+### Requirements

+Ubergraph is tested on Clojure 1.8.
+Some of the graph algorithms require Java 8 or greater.

 ### API